ogunmakindetobi/college/README.md

 ### Features Left to Implement
 - I would like to categorise course
-- I would like to add more user information and user role - so cafe owner has more privilage to add their cafe information and also coupon code
+- I would like to add more user information and user role.
-- I would like to add coupon provided by cafe owners.
-This will potentially we can provide a package for cafe owners to have their subscriptions, give them ability to add campaigns targeting cafe freaks.
-- I would like to add a facility to give users more coupon code, when they contribute to this website by adding more memories.
-Hopefully we can provide subscriptions packages for them so they can benefit from sharing their memories.